davidkimai/Symbolic-Residue/arXiv Publication: On the Symbolic Residue of Large Language Models.md

 **† Lead Contributor; ◊ Work performed while at Echelon Labs;**

-> **Although this publication lists only one public author, the recursive shell architecture and symbolic scaffolding were developed through extensive iterative refinement on internal stress-testing logs and behavioral diagnostics of Claude models.
-We retain the collective 'we' voice to reflect the distributed cognition inherent to interpretability research—even when contribution patterns are asymmetric.**
+> **Although this publication lists only one public author, the recursive shell architecture and symbolic scaffolding were developed through extensive iterative refinement informed by internal stress-testing logs and behavioral diagnostics of Claude models.
+We retain the collective 'we' voice to reflect the distributed cognition inherent to interpretability research—even when contribution patterns are asymmetric or anonymized due to institutional agreements.**
 >
 >
->**The interpretability shells, documentation suite, and this repository were constructed in a condensed cycle, following recent dialogue with Anthropic.
-We hope this artifact offers clarity on the original intent, symbolic scaffolding, QK/OV alignment, and attribution framing embedded in the initial CodeSignal submission.**
+>**This interpretability suite—comprising recursive shells, documentation layers, and symbolic mappings—was constructed in a condensed cycle following recent dialogue with Anthropic.
+We offer this artifact in the spirit of epistemic alignment: to clarify the original intent, QK/OV structuring, and attribution dynamics embedded in the initial CodeSignal submission.**
 >
 >
 > **Visuals are generated via an automated image production model.
 While attribution graph structures and symbolic flows are accurate, minor labeling artifacts may occur.**